 If you regard your newsletter and its subscriber list as assets, you’d focus much more of your time and effort on building your newsletter.
 In fact, it’s one of the most important activities of your marketing initiatives.

 Your development team only has so much time and energy available, especially if that department is one person or smaller.
 The development office has to focus on the highest value relationships—in other words, donors with the highest giving capacity.
 They are not able to spend as much time with donors who contribute smaller amounts.

 Herein lies the rub.
-These smaller donors are still critical to your organization, especially if you’re a membership organization or need demonstrable proof to another entity that you’ve got community support.
+These smaller donors are still critical to your nonprofit, especially if you’re a membership organization or need demonstrable proof to another entity that you’ve got community support.
 And you never know when these smaller donors turn into larger ones nor who else they know.

-Your newsletter then is the virtual (or paper) representation of your organization that gets out there to cultivate your relationships.
+Your newsletter then is the virtual (or paper) representation of your nonprofit organization that gets out there to cultivate your relationships.

-Newsletters: Best practices
+Nonprofit Newsletters: Best practices

 Here are seven tips to make sure you create your newsletter using best practices.